 • All indigenous trees should ideally be retained if practical, especially the large Outeniqua yellowwoods (Afrocarpus falcatus); although, if these need to be removed, suitable offset indigenous species should be planted in the rehabilitated and any landscaped areas.

 As mentioned before, it is planned to have these trees (where possible) relocated to Portion G.

-- If the above concerns can be accommodated, then this compliance statement of low sensitivity will hold. - 3.
-List the specialist investigations and the impact management measures that will not be implemented and provide an explanation as to why these measures will not be implemented.
+• If the above concerns can be accommodated, then this compliance statement of low sensitivity will hold.